Introduction

 and install or run it as you like.

 If you encounter compilation errors on rustls or aws-lc-sys in older Linux distributions, check gcc version and consider updating it.
-For example:
+For example on Ubuntu/Debian:

 sudo apt update -y